ZipLine Hilton Head at Broad Creek Marina will have you soaring through the air enjoying a panorama generally reserved for the winged among us.

-The eco-attraction — the only canopy tour within 250 miles of the island — opened last month at Broad Creek Marina and has become an instant hit with visitors of every age.
+The eco-attraction - the only canopy tour within 250 miles of the island - is a hit with visitors of every age.
 On the tour I took recently, guests included a 10-year-old girl and a 76-year-old grandmother.

 During the two- to two and a half hour-excursion, you'll glide over seven zip lines, cruising as fast as 30 miles per hour through the upper forest canopy.
 There also are three suspended sky bridges to cross on the course located on 15 acres overlooking Broad Creek.

 After being outfitted with helmets, a full-body harness, gloves and tether lines, we started our adventure with a practice run on a short zip line not more than 10 feet off the ground.
 Our guides showed us how to hold our hands on the trolley and slow down when given the signal.
 We also practiced pulling ourselves along the cable should we stop short of the platform.

 It's a 36-step climb up the first tower.
 As soon as you reach the platform, a guide will clip you to a steel overhead cable using the carabiners on your tether lines.
 Having two lines attached to your harness ensures you are always secured by at least one lanyard as you move from the holding cable to the launch cable on the platform.

 The lead guide zips ahead of the pack to await incoming flyers.
 The "sweep" guide stays behind to help launch participants one at time.
 After your trolley is locked onto the zip line, you must wait for the "all clear" signal before dropping into your harness and stepping off the platform.